robinsonb-bsi/BSTI/README.md

 BSTI is designed to be a complete solution, the tester should be able to perform most of their assessment from the application, and whatever they can't do - they can build within BSTI.

 #### Nessus2Plextrac-ng
-To use n2p-ng within BSTI, you need to ensure you installed the dependcies (mostly everyone should already have this installed)
-The functionality is the same, just slightly different since there is no interactive terminal within BSTG.
+To use n2p-ng within BSTI, you need to ensure you installed the depends (mostly everyone should already have this installed) The functionality is the same, just slightly different since there is no interactive terminal within BSTG.

 From the 'Reports' menu, you can select from all the functionality n2p-ng has to offer: